 Integer literals are formed from a sequence of numbers in the range 0-9.
 They are interpreted as decimals.
 For example, 69 means sixty nine.
-Octal literals do not exist in Solidity and leading zeros are ignored.
-For example, 0100 means one hundred.
+Octal literals do not exist in Solidity and leading zeros are invalid.

-Decimal literals are formed by a . with at least one number on one side.
+Decimal fraction literals are formed by a . with at least one number on one side.
 Examples include 1., .1 and 1.3.